seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **FIRST LORD**
 Sir, as I told you always, her beauty and her brain
-go not together: she’s a good sign, but I have seen
+go not together: she's a good sign, but I have seen
 small reflection of her wit.

 **SECOND LORD**